cppalliance/safe-cpp/proposal/draft.md

 An earlier version of this work was presented to SG23 at the St Louis 2024 ISO meeting, with the closing poll "We should promise more committee time on borrow checking?" --- SF: 20, WF: 7, N: 1, WA: 0, SA: 0.

+There is a Safe C++ standard library being developed[@safecpp-stdlib] in tandem with this proposal which aims to co-evolve alongside the Safe C++ extensions.
+It contains basic implementations of common types such as `std2::vector`, `std2::string` and `std2::thread`, and serves as a useful proof-of-concept.

 ## The call for memory safety

 Over the past two years, the United States Government has been issuing warnings about memory-unsafe programming languages with increasing urgency.
 Much of the country's critical infrastructure relies on software written in C and C++, languages which are very memory _unsafe_, leaving these systems more vulnerable to exploits by adversaries.